jamesclackett/Parcel-Management-System/README.md

 One device can be used to track parcels.
 It is written in Java and uses Swing for its UI.

-To try out this application, simply clone the project and run the Main file (note: requires Maven).
+To try out this application there are two options:
+* Clone the project and run it (note: requires Maven).
+* Run the production JAR file 'ParcelManagementSystem.jar'

 ---